 The decline in water level in the Ogallala Aquifer from pre-development to 2010 was estimated using the changes in water levels observed in wells.
 The water-level change was calculated as the difference between the initial water level measured in a well and the last water level measured in a well.
 The most appropriate date for the first water-level measurement is prior to 1930 for that measurement to be representative of pre-development conditions.
 Ideally, the most appropriate last water level would be one measured after 2009.
 However, water-level measurements prior to 1930 and after 2009 were not available for any wells completed into the Ogallala Aquifer.
 However, a water-level measurement prior to 1930 and after 2005 was available for four wells.
-Since pre-1930 water-level data are available for few wells, the date for the first water-level measurement was increased to prior to 1960.
-For wells with a later date for the first water-level measurement, last measurements after 2009 were available.
+Since pre-1930 water-level data are available for few wells, the date for the first water-level measurement, last measurements after 2009 were available.
 Based on the available data, four classes of control points were used to develop the pre-development to 2010 decline estimates.
 These are: